 Children are natural explorers.
 If you are looking for ways to channel your students’ endless curiosity into simple investigations about their environment, Budburst can help.
 Color, texture, amount, location, width, height, circumference - so many things to look at, count, measure, draw, collect, compare, and display.
 Through story and active observation, Budburst offers K-4 teachers ways to integrate science into classroom instruction, bringing the subject to life for young learners.

 It is easy to customize Budburst to your classroom needs.
-Teachers with limited time often use Budburst to teach observational skills, making a One-time observation of a plant on a day that works for you.
-Teachers with more time in their curriculum often have students explore their plant’s response to the seasons by reporting Life-cycle observations throughout the school year.
-Both Budburst protocols are great ways to give students direct experience making observations and collecting authentic data.
+Teachers with limited time often use Budburst to teach observational skills, making a phenology observation of a plant on a day that works for you.
+Teachers with more time in their curriculum often have students explore their plant’s response to the seasons by reporting phenology observations throughout the school year.
+Both are great ways to give students direct experience making observations and collecting authentic data.

 Early elementary students are typically introduced to simple life science content such as the major structures of plants, plant life cycles, and simple plant/environment interdependencies.
 Participation in Budburst can help make these topics real for students as they explore first hand how plants change through the seasons.

 Because Budburst is a national citizen science project, we focus on national education standards.
 District and state requirements vary; however, many base their standards on these common national standards.